Propane in France: providers, tariffs and getting started

 There are different ways to contact TotalEnergies.
 Here are the main options:

-Signing up for an electricity or gas contract with TotalEnergies in France is easy and free.
-You can either visit their website or call their customer service number to start the process.
+Signing up for an electricity or gas contract with TotalEnergies in France is straightforward and free of charge.
+You can start the process by either calling their customer service number or visiting the TotalEnergies website.

 Choosing your energy provider in France